Cincinnati Product Liability Lawyer: Stryker Recalls Meridian Hip Replacement Systems

 The potential hazards implicate the LFIT head, which attaches to Meridian stem systems.
 Physicians and surgeons have received recall letters, but patients have not yet received notice, as Stryker is still assessing the extent of the damage.

-Joe Lyon is a highly rated product liability lawyer representing plaintiffs nationwide in a wide variety of civil litigation claims.
+Joe Lyon is a highly-rated Cincinnati recall lawyer and Ohio product liability attorney representing plaintiffs nationwide in a wide variety of civil litigation and medical device claims.

 In September, 2016, the Australian Therapeutic Goods Administration warned in a hazard alert that the modular components used in Stryker’s Meridian hip replacements have “higher-than-expected” rates of failures.
 The health agency suggests that some LFIT Anatomic CoCr V40 femoral heads manufactured before 2011 have high incidences of taper lock failures.